 Challenge number Detail of challenge 1 Attendance - Pupils eligible for the Pupil Premium at Kibworth Mead Academy on average have lower attendance and are more often persistently absent, than others.
 Our assessments and observations indicate that absenteeism is negatively impacting on the progress of pupils who are disadvantaged.
 2 Access to Cultural Experiences - Pupils eligible for the Pupil Premium at Kibworth Mead Academy often have had less cultural and enriching experiences than other pupils, creating barriers in language, understanding and curriculum development.
 3 Behaviour & Rewards - Pupil's in receipt of the pupil premium (PP) are rewarded less and sanctioned more by staff compared to non-PP pupils.
 Consequently, pupil premium pupils access fewer rewarding events in school life and miss high quality teaching when spending time out of lessons in the consequence system.
 4 Achievement - Pupil premium (PP) students do not achieve as well as non-PP in external Y11 examinations & assessments.
-P8 score 22-23 for pupil premium pupils is -0.43 and non-PP is -0.15.
 5 Literacy - Pupils eligible for the Pupil Premium often require greater support in literacy proficiency and support in directed reading as well as in the cur- riculum areas.
 Pupil premium pupils are amongst the 'lower' and 'much lower' reading ages of pupils in the school.